ManavShah05/Volesti-Tests/README.md

-# Volesti-Tests
 # Easy
-Download, compile and run a simple sampling example with both C++ and R interfaces of volesti.
+> Download, compile and run a simple sampling example with both C++ and R interfaces of volesti.
 For example, you can sample points from a 100-dimensional cube using the HMC algorithm implemented in volesti for various distributions.

-C++ Interface
+### C++ Interface

-Simple HMC Output:
+### Simple HMC Output:

--0.496861 -0.249355
+>-0.496861 -0.249355
 -0.162092  0.871028
 0.459456 0.394973
 0.681771 -0.79942